danigb/music-scale/README.md

 #### Scale.get

-You can create scales with `Scale.get` or `new Scale`.

 Get a scale by name, by binary string or its decimal equivalent.
-The result is cached and the scales are created by demand:
+The result is cached and the scales are created on demand:

 ```js
 Scale.get('major') === Scale.get('101011010101') === Scale.get(2772)